OluwasegunIsaac/altREU/README.md

 ![Aziboth Plot](https://github.com/user-attachments/assets/cea0b30a-99ae-4834-84f4-a0a931a34434)

 ## Methods
-To analyze the effect and possible antimicrobial resistance impact of the pandemic on Azithromycin prescription across general practices in the United Kingdom (UK), this study uses a time series decomposition modeling method to compare a predictive forecast of an uninfluenced prescription period with the actual prescription dataset during the pandemic.
+To analyse the effect and possible antimicrobial resistance impact of the pandemic on Azithromycin prescription across general practices in the United Kingdom (UK), this study uses a time series decomposition modeling method to compare a predictive forecast of an uninfluenced prescription period with the actual prescription dataset during the pandemic.
 Similar studies utilize critical observation of trend and dataset analysis using data visualization.
 ![15](https://github.com/user-attachments/assets/5bbb50f3-56c5-49fd-997a-ebfc464d1553)